- Task Overview

 Setting a success screen or URL

-- Desktop usability missions can include either a web URL or Figma* screen to determine success. *Only available if you connect your Figma account with dscout.
+- Desktop usability missions can include a web URL or a Figma* screen to determine success. *Only available if you connect your Figma account with dscout.

-- Mobile usability missions can capture automatic success through a Figma screen using the Figma integration.
-Mobile usability tests cannot determine success with a URL.
+- Mobile usability missions using external view can capture automatic success through a Figma screen using the Figma integration.
+External view mobile usability tests cannot determine success with a URL.
+Learn more about in-app and external views on mobile here.

 - After adding the starting URL for a task, select Add in the Set Success URL container.